anodot/anodot_aws_usage/README.md

 make create-function
 ```

 Please be aware that terraform will create a state file in terraform/ directory.
-State is hihgly important for future updates and destroy infrastructure.
+State is highly important for future updates and destroy infrastructure.

 ### How to destroy lambda functions ?
 ---